hvpham-yorku/project-meetmerge/doc/sprint1/RPM.md

 ---

 ## Release Goal
-Deliver a working MVP of **MeetMerge**, an app that aggregates availability from Calendly and Google Calendar links, finds overlapping time slots, and allows users to generate a new scheduling link or Lettucemeet poll based on those overlaps.
+Deliver a working MVP of **MeetMerge**, an app that aggregates availability from Calendly, Outlink, and Google Calendar links, finds overlapping time slots, and allows users to generate a new scheduling link or Lettucemeet poll based on those overlaps.

 ---